aws-samples/amazon-rekognition-custom-labels-demo/README.md

 #### 3. Create a new Custom Labels Project Version

-The "*CreateProjectVersion*" command is for creating a new version of a model and begin training.
+The "*CreateProjectVersion*" action is for creating a new version of a model and begin training.
 Models are managed as part of an Amazon Rekognition Custom Labels project.
 You can specify one training dataset and one testing dataset.
 Training takes a while to complete, after that its status will transit to "*TRAINING_COMPLETE*" (to check the current state of the model, navigate to the "*Project Summary*" tab of the demo).
 When on this stage, the model will be ready to be started.